php-fig/fig-standards/proposed/clock-meta.md

 concern your current conversion from local time to UTC.
 So to avoid confusion is to avoid transposing between timezones as much as possible and save it to the last possible moment.

-`now()` should be considered to be the equivalent of checking your wallclock at home or your wristwatch.
-It usually gives you the current point in time at your current location.
-And from that point you can then – if you need to – transpose to other timezones.
-That makes life much easier than setting your wallclock to UTC and having to transpose every time you want to communicate with someone.

-As this interface is a generic interface it can not impose a certain usecase and therefore needs to be as open as possible.
-That means to allow people to use any DateTimeImmutable object possible.
-And that also means to make sure users understand the consequence of that.
-Which is that it is the users requirement to make sure the returned DateTimeImmutable object conforms to their requirements.